Redeem Now Ends in:

 Outro

-• The focus shifts to expressive singing, eccentrics, and having a whole lot of fun.
+• The focus shifts to expressive singing, embellishments, and having a whole lot of fun.

 • Others go all out, extending the ending with powerful, heartfelt performances—my personal favorite.